 - contents of required reports and their transmittal to the accrediting agency;

 - plans for meeting of the visitation committee with the President and other administrative personnel.

-The college dean, Provost/Vice President for Academic Affairs and the President or their designee are to be kept informed of actions taken with respect to the accreditation process.
-The Vice Provost for Academic Programs and Undergraduate Education normally serves as the designee.
+The college dean, Provost, and President, or their designees are to be kept informed of actions taken with respect to the accreditation process.

 The above procedural steps also shall be followed in developing departmental or college applications for reaccreditation or in preparing and submitting required responses or reports in cases where provisional accreditation is being reconsidered by the accrediting agency.